Hjalmar Andersen: Later years

 After he ended his skating career, Andersen moved to Tønsberg.
 In addition to his skating triumphs, Andersen was also a great cyclist on a national level, and he was awarded the Egebergs Ærespris in 1951 for his achievements in speed skating and cycling.

-He started a long and joyful career in "the welfare service for merchant shipping", which he worked with until he reached retirement age in 1990.
+He started a long career in "the welfare service for merchant shipping", which he worked with until he reached retirement age in 1990.

-Earning the nickname "Kong Glad" (English: King Happy") and known for his sense of humour, he was a popular speaker.
+Earning the nickname "Kong Glad" (English: "King Happy") and known for his sense of humour, he was a popular speaker.
 He also published several books, partly memories from his sports career and partly humoristic stories.

 He received the King's Medal of Merit in gold in 1998 and The Honor Prize at Idrettsgallaen together with Knut Johannesen in 2013, just two months before his death.